polichtm/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

     http://aka.ms/AzureStackonAzureVM
     ```

-1. When prompted, authenticate by using your Azure AD account or Microsoft Account with the Owner role in the Azure subscription that you intend to use in this lab.
+2. When prompted, authenticate by using your Azure AD account or Microsoft Account with the Owner role in the Azure subscription that you intend to use in this lab.

-1. Specify the following options on the template settings:
+3. Specify the following options on the template settings:

-    - Subscription: the name of the target Azure subscription where you want to deploy the Azure VM serving as the ASDK host
+    - Subscription: The name of the target Azure subscription where you want to deploy the Azure VM serving as the ASDK host.

-    - Resource group: a new resource group named **azurestack-RG**
+    - Resource group: A new resource group named **azurestack-RG**.

-    - Location: the name of the Azure region where you want to deploy the Azure VM serving as the ASDK host
+    - Location: The name of the Azure region where you want to deploy the Azure VM serving as the ASDK host.

     - Virtual Machine Name: **AzS-HOST1**